 What is Diaper Rash?

 Diaper rash is a common skin irritation (dermatitis) that shows up as bright red skin beneath a diaper.
 Cases can be mild to severe, affecting only a small area with just a few spots or a much larger area with red bumps and broken skin.
 In more severe cases, the skin may feel warm to the touch and appear puffy.
-While babies suffer this condition the most, it can affect anyone wearing diapers (incontinence briefs) (x).
+While babies suffer this condition the most, it can affect anyone wearing diapers such as incontinence briefs. (x)

-Wearing wet diapers, rubbing or chafing and having sensitive skin all contribute to the onset of diaper rash.
+Wearing wet diapers, rubbing or chafing, and having sensitive skin contribute to the onset of diaper rash.
 New medications, foods, soaps or perfumes may also contribute.
-A bacterial or yeast infection may also be the cause of diaper rash — warmth and moisture trapped inside the diaper can create the perfect breeding ground for germs (x).
+A bacterial or yeast infection may also cause diaper rash — warmth and moisture trapped inside the diaper can create the perfect breeding ground for germs. (x)

 Adult Diaper Rash and Hemorrhoids

-A warm bath, cotton underwear and limiting time spent sitting (including time on the john) can all help reduce the onset of hemorrhoids and diaper rash (x).
-Adult diaper rash can occur alongside other skin conditions, such as eczema, psoriasis and seborrhea.
+A warm bath, cotton underwear and limiting time spent sitting (including time on the toilet) can all help reduce the onset of hemorrhoids and diaper rash. (x) Adult diaper rash can occur alongside other skin conditions, such as eczema, psoriasis and seborrhea.

 Preventing Baby Diaper Rash